peterhinch/micropython-nano-gui/DRIVERS.md

 supports up to 240x320 displays.
 The Adafruit units tested are 240x240.
 To keep the buffer size down, the driver uses 4-bit color with dynamic conversion to 16 bit RGB565 at runtime.
 This uses a lookup table (LUT) enabling user defined colors.
 The resultant buffer size for the Adafruit displays is 28800 bytes.
+See [Color handling](./DRIVERS.md#11-color-handling) for the implications of 4-bit color.

 [Tested display](https://www.adafruit.com/product/4313).
 The Adafruit [1.54 inch](https://www.adafruit.com/product/3787) has identical resolution and